By Alexis Adams, MSc, PAg

 Virus Symptoms

-Virus symptoms vary widely, and their expression depends on the interaction between virus and crop as well as the virus strain, crop variety, climate, and plant stage when infected.
+Virus symptoms vary widely, and their expression depends on interactions between the virus and the crop, as well as on the virus strain, crop variety, climate, and plant stage at the time of infection.
 General virus symptoms seen across crop varieties include chlorosis, stunting, and leaf curling.
 Certain viruses may cause necrotic symptoms, while others may produce mosaic symptoms.
-As well, different varieties of a crop may express diverse symptoms for the same virus.
+Additionally, different varieties of a crop may exhibit diverse symptoms in response to the same virus.
 Little symptomology research has been done to date on Saskatchewan pulse varieties.
-The symptoms described in this fact sheet are developed from other regions and could vary from what will be observed in our local varieties.
-Timing of infection will also impact symptom expression.
+The symptoms described in this fact sheet are derived from other regions and may differ from what is observed in our local varieties.
+The timing of infection will also impact symptom expression.
 Plants infected at earlier growth stages will usually have more uniform stunting and discoloration throughout the plant.
 Plants infected at later growth stages will express symptoms in leaf tips before spreading to the rest of the plant.
 Typically, earlier infection causes greater crop loss, especially prior to or during flowering.
-As well, some plants or seeds may be asymptomatic but still able to produce infected seed that will propagate crop infection.
+Additionally, some plants or seeds may be asymptomatic but still produce infected seed that will propagate crop infection.
 Pulse virus symptoms can be mistaken as nutrient deficiency, herbicide drift and carryover, or moisture stress.
 Seed symptoms can be confused with fungal pathogens, harvest damage, or storage issues.
 Identifying pulse viruses is challenging because of the resemblance of symptoms to other crop issues and wide range of symptomology, thus a lab test is recommended to confirm the presence of a virus.

 Pea Seed-borne Mosaic Virus